 Have you established you can handle a rejection?
 Fantastic, because no matter who you are, you’re going to get some of those.
 Maybe even a lot of those.
 Read this if it helps.
 Now, onward!

 If your aim is a small publisher that doesn’t require an agent, the first thing you’ll have to do is find out which small publishers don’t require an agent.
-Then, follow their guidelines!
+Research them well to find out what they offer, how long they’ve been in business…read this, basically.
+Once you’ve isolated where you want to pitch, follow their guidelines!

 If your aim is to find a literary agent, there are a few main ways to do that: